Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

 \subsection{Morphisms of Spectral Triples.}

-Having described A.~Connes spectral triples and somehow justified the fact that spectral triples are a possible definition for ``non-commutative'' compact finite-dimensional orientable Riemannian spin manifolds, our next goal here is to discuss definitions of ``morphisms'' between spectral triples and to construct categories of spectral triples.
+Having described A.~Connes spectral triples and somehow justified the fact that spectral triples are a possible definition for ``non-commutative'' compact finite-dimensional orientable Riemannian spin-manifolds, our next goal here is to discuss definitions of ``morphisms'' between spectral triples and to construct categories of spectral triples (for further details and an updated overview of this line of research see also the slides~\cite{B2}).

 Even for spectral triples, there are actually several possible notions of morphism, according to the amount of ``background structure'' of the manifold that we would like to see preserved:\footnote{And also depending on the kind of topological properties that we would like to ``attach'' to our morphisms: orientation, spinoriality, \dots } \begin{itemize} \item the metric, globally (isometries), \item the metric, locally (totally geodesic maps, in the differentiable case), \item the Riemannian structure, \item the differentiable structure, \end{itemize}